lightfox-idk/LightFox-Idk/README.md

 # Hi!

-I don't how to do anything useful.
+I don't know how to do anything useful.